 Applications are accepted on a rolling basis.
-Watch for announcements of future exchange opportunities.
+Apply today!

 Since 1979, the International Management Exchange Program (IMEP) has provided opportunities for ICMA members to expand their horizons by collaborating with their colleagues from around the world.
 The program consists of exchange visits between in-service U.S. members and their counterparts from one of ICMA’s international affiliate organizations.